FlowFuse/website/src/handbook/customer/sales/meetings/poc.md

 For self-managed installs a license needs to be generated and installed to unlock paid-for features.
 Generate one by [filling out this form](https://energetic-sanderling-4472.flowfuse.cloud/dashboard/license){rel="nofollow"}.

-All licenses must be added [to this document](https://docs.google.com/spreadsheets/d/1wM_o8IWjjkwi-WMRueKfS-lrmkQYzV83xm4BIzZNAO0){rel="nofollow"}.
+All generated licenses are added [to this sheet](https://docs.google.com/spreadsheets/d/1wM_o8IWjjkwi-WMRueKfS-lrmkQYzV83xm4BIzZNAO0){rel="nofollow"} automatically.